vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 ```

 This section I devote not to `2020.06` in the first line of output but to `6.d`
 in the second line.
-To much of a surprise to many, it's only the second version
+To the surprise of many, it's only the second version of
-of Raku as the first one is actually `6.c` and it is the version Perl6 got when
+Raku as the first one was `6.c` given to Perl6 when released on Christmas of
-was proclaimed released in 2015.
+2015.

 From the very beginning Raku was designed with backward compatibility in mind.
 First it was about maintaining Perl6 compatibility with Perl5.
 Then it gradually